 Using dried apricots enables you to make this chicken salad ahead of time and keep it in the fridge all week long- without it getting soggy!
 Which makes it the perfect meal-prep recipe.

-Plus, you can use store-bought rotisserie chicken (or leftover roast chicken) to make your life super easy and whip this up in only 10 minutes.
+Plus, you can use store-bought rotisserie chicken (or leftover roast chicken or slow cooker whole chicken) to make your life super easy and whip this up in only 10 minutes.

 Tips and Tricks for making Apricot Dill Chicken Salad